Occupational Therapy Assistant

 Students are required to attend an information session prior to applying to the program.
 View upcoming information sessions listed further down this page.

 How to Apply: View the Admissions Checklist.
 Use the button below to apply to Durham Tech following the Health Technologies Enrollment Steps.
 You may apply to the College at any time.
 Once prerequisites are completed, apply to the OTA program.
-The program application will be posted August 15 and the application deadline is October 15.
+Program applications will be accepted starting August 15 and the application deadline is October 15.
 The Essential Skills Required and Technology Proficiency forms must also be completed for admission into the program.

 Estimated Tuition & Fees